Which paintbrush should I use?

 In the past, like many households, deciding which paintbrush we should use for any particular job usually came down to what paintbrush was clean and easily accessible in the draw under the Kettle in the kitchen.
 But having worked at BS fixings for many years now, I now know there is far more to choosing the right paintbrush than which is the easiest to reach or simply the cleanest.

 Paintbrushes are designed for different jobs and different materials.
-They come in a variety of sizes, angles, and brush materials and are all optimised to provide the perfect finish and prolong the lifespan of the brush.
+They come in a variety of sizes, angles, and brush materials and are all optimised to provide the perfect finish, along with prolonging the lifespan of the brush.

 If you’re just starting out, and want an all-around brush that will work for painting trim or cutting in a room, we recommend a 2-inch-wide, angled brush like this one from Harris https://bsfixings.uk/harris-seriously-good-walls-and-ceilings-angled-brush/ .
 If you add this to your toolbox or under kettle drawer, you will not go far wrong!